ginkgobioworks/gen/docs/graph_operators.md

 # Graph Operators

-_Make_ and _derive_ operations work purely with graphs - they take graphs from the database as input and produce new graphs as output, unlike update operations which incorporate external data.
+_Make_ and _derive_ operations work purely with graphs - they take graphs from the database as input and produce new graphs as output, unlike update operations, which incorporate external data.
 The fundamental difference between _make_ and _derive_ lies in how they handle sequence relationships across their inputs and outputs: _make_ operations create new connections between disjoint input graphs, whereas _derive_ operations take place within a common reference backbone.
-For example: deriving the intersection of evolved sequence variants of a protein within an experimental group is an operation where all inputs and outputs are versions of that same protein.
+For example, deriving the intersection of evolved sequence variants of a protein within an experimental group is an operation where all inputs and outputs are versions of that same protein.
 In contrast, inserting a transgene into an expression vector requires two distinct inputs (the vector and the gene).
-This is not intended to be strict rule, and there are examples where the line blurs: for example, splitting a computationally designed chromosome into chunks for synthesis, and then stitching them together is a workflow that arguably takes place entirely within the sequence context of the chromosome, yet those are still considered to be _make_ operations.
-Likewise, while there is a certain directionality to the intent of _derive_ and _make_ operations (respectively analysis and design of experiments), users should feel empowered to combine operations as needed.
+This is not intended to be a strict rule, and there are examples where the line blurs: for example, splitting a computationally designed chromosome into chunks for synthesis, and then stitching them together is a workflow that arguably takes place entirely within the sequence context of the chromosome, yet those are still considered to be _make_ operations.
+Likewise, while there is a certain directionality to the intent of _derive_ and _make_ operations (respectively, analysis and design of experiments), users should feel empowered to combine operations as needed.

-Most _make_ commands primarily address sequence graphs by their name, for example "chr1" for chromosome I. With gen being a version control system, it is safe to overwrite sequences when edits (real or virtual) are made, you can always roll back the repository to a previous version.
+Most _make_ commands primarily address sequence graphs by their name, for example, "chr1" for chromosome I. With gen being a version control system, it is safe to overwrite sequences when edits (real or virtual) are made, you can always roll back the repository to a previous version.
 The sequence graph model also makes it possible you to store entire libraries of edit variants in the same chr1 object.

-That being said, creating an expression construct by combining a set of regulatory parts and a coding sequence is an operation where chosing a name for the output makes sense.
+That being said, creating an expression construct by combining a set of regulatory parts and a coding sequence is an operation where choosing a name for the output makes sense.
 Commands like `stitch` and `splice` have a `--new-name` argument that can be almost any text string as long as it is unique within the context of the current collection in the repository.
 Including placeholder symbols like `%n` and `%u` in the name is an easy way to avoid naming conflicts. `%n` is automatically replaced by the *n*ext available numerical identifier, so if the database already holds 41 sequence graphs, `--new-name "plasmid_%n"` becomes "plasmid_42".
-This avoids name colisions within a branch, but may still lead to conflicts when one branched is merged into another.
-The `%u` placeholder is automatically replaced by a Universally unique identifier (UUID), a combination of alphanumerical characters that is statistically unlikely to ever come up twice.
-As a compromise between legibility and uniqueness, only the first 4 to 8 characters are actualy used.
+This avoids name collisions within a branch, but may still lead to conflicts when one branch is merged into another, requiring a name change at that point.
+This is not a problem for the `%u` placeholder, which is automatically replaced by a Universally *u*nique identifier (UUID), a combination of alphanumerical characters that is statistically unlikely to ever come up twice.
+As a compromise between legibility and uniqueness, only the first 7 characters are actually used.
 For very large repositories the odds increase however, and a `%U` placeholder (capitalized) can be used to include a full 128-bit UUID instead.
-Commands that generate multiple output graphs at once support an additional placeholder: `%i`, which is replaced by the _i_index of the output of that specific run, always starting over at 1.
+Commands that generate multiple output graphs at once support an additional placeholder: `%i`, which is replaced by the *i*ndex of the output of that specific run, always starting over at 1.

 A second facet by which sequence graphs can be addressed is the _sample_ they are associated with.
 In the gen data model, a sample is a text string corresponding with a physical object or individual, for example.
 But it can also refer to an entire experiment or population, or even be a purely virtual object representing a specific instance or variation of a sequence graph.
 Practically this means that "chr1 in sample S1" is a different object than "chr1 in sample S2", and changes to one do not automatically propagate to the other.
-A sequence graph can be associated with at most one sample, but one sample can hold multiple sequence graphs, for example all the chromosomes that make up a genome.
+A sequence graph can be associated with at most one sample, but one sample can hold multiple sequence graphs (e.g. all the chromosomes that make up a genome).
 Not every sequence graph has to be explicitly associated with a sample, and those that are referred to by name only are said to be part of the _null_ sample.

 Ultimately, samples allow users to represent _observed_ sequence variants next to _intended_ variants, model molecular cloning workflows, and design experiments.
 They are the primary input and output of `derive` operations, but are also